Okaythis/RNOkaySDK/README.md

 }
 ```

-For Okay to correctly, you are required to prompt the user to grant the following permissions return by  *permissionRequest()* method.
+For Okay to work correctly, you are required to prompt the user to grant the following permissions return by  *permissionRequest()* method.

 ```javascript
 // fetches an array of required permissions